Hammad-Akbar/poligram/README.md

-# lecture-10-react
+# Lecture 8 - React

 Let's get React up and running with Flask.
 If you try to run the python file, we will get a blank page in our browser preview.
 We want the browser to display **Hello World from React!!!**.
 In order to do that, we need to install some libraries to get our client-side code up and running!

 ## Upgrade Node version to 7